 British mathematician and data scientist Clive Humby once famously stated –

 ‘Data is the new Oil.
 Like oil, data is valuable, but if unrefined it cannot really be used.
 It has to be changed into gas, plastic, chemicals, etc. to create a valuable entity that drives profitable activity.’

 Azure and its various managed services are much akin to those distilleries that make your data profitable for you.
 Here are some examples of how Azure Databricks has helped some of the biggest names in the business across sectors.

 - Digital Payment Platform for HSBC – Reinventing mobile banking with ML

 - “We want to support anyone looking to keep fit and active with services that are as tailored as possible.
 Thanks to the Azure cloud, we now have everything we need to really personalize our user experience.” – Christoph Ferrari, Head of Data Engineering and Data Science, Runtastic

-MSRcosmos being a Microsoft gold certified partner with advanced specialization in Microsoft Azure, help businesses in strengthening their decision science capabilities through Azure data lakes.
+MSRcosmos being a Microsoft Solutions Partner with advanced specialization in Microsoft Azure, help businesses in strengthening their decision science capabilities through Azure data lakes.
 Our team of experts can help you deploy Microsoft Azure data lakes to accelerate your data transformation journey.